-But defeat the lot of these shits the Soviets did, especially with the genius of Trotsky.
+But defeat the lot of them the Soviets did, especially with the genius of Trotsky.
 So by the end of the 1919, they can finally turn to reconstruction.
-Three key issues have been dogging them: food, since the blockade had attempted to starve the Russians; fuel, since the same arseholes grabbed the coalfields and tried to freeze them to death.
+Three key issues have been dogging them: food, since the blockade had attempted to starve the Russians; fuel, since the same enemies had grabbed the coalfields and tried to freeze them to death.
 Pecisely on these issues does the question of the transition from old to new turn: how do you construct a completely different system of production, distribution and consumption in the midst of the old system.
-I cannot wait to write about this deeply theo-political problem in the book.

 But what about the lice?
 They are the third key issue for the tension between old and new.
 Here is Lenin at the seventh congress of Soviets in December 1919: